cypress-io/cypress/docs/source/guides/integrating-cypress/cli-tool.md

 ## `cypress run --record`

-Record video of tests running after {% url 'setting up your project to record' dashboard-projects#Set-up-a-Project-to-Record %}.
+Record video of tests running after {% url 'setting up your project to record' projects#Set-up-a-Project-to-Record %}.

 {% note info  %}
 You'd typically record your runs in {% url 'Continuous Integration' continuous-integration %}, but you can also record when running locally.